Updated: Nov 21

 The FSTs are being falsified.
 This is the most popular route.
 The FSTs were conducted "correctly" in many instances, but they aren't solid evidence—for example, you fell or failed in a way that even a sober person might have failed.
 In this situation, the DUI Attorney will exert pressure on the prosecution by implying that the FSTs will not stand up in court or by outright attacking them in court.
 FSTs alone may not have a lot of clout with juries.

 Many DUI cases never make it to court, so targeting the FSTs is a good way to start.
 A good DUI lawyer will whittle down the facts, starting with the breath test or blood sample and then moving on to the field sobriety test (FST).
-Prosecutors will also make a bargain rather than taking a case to court if they don't have solid evidence.
+Prosecutors will also make a bargain rather than take a case to court if they don't have solid evidence.

 Is "Drinking and Driving" an Appropriate DUI Defense?